 - checks, both continuously and in relation to specific needs and in compliance with international standards, on the operations and suitability of the Internal Audit and Risk Management System through the audit plan based on a structured process analysing and prioritising the main risks (Article 7.C.1, letter a) of the Corporate Governance Code); - has direct access to all information useful for fulfilling the appointment.
-More specifically, in order to go about its duties, the Audit Department may access freely all company information systems, and all deeds and information in the company (Article 7.C.1, letter c) of the Corporate Governance Code); - prepares regular reports containing suitable information on his work, on the way in which risks are managed and on compliance with the plans defined to limit them.
-The regular reports contain an assessment of the suitability of the Internal Audit and Risk Management System (Article 7.C.1, letter d) of the Corporate Governance Code); - prepares prompt reports on particularly important events (Article 7.C.1, letter e) of the Corporate Governance Code); - sends the reports pursuant to the above points to the Chairmen of the Board of Statutory Auditors and the Control, Risk and Corporate Governance Committee, and the Chairwoman of the Board of Directors, as well as to the "Director in Charge of the Internal Audit and Risk Management System" (Article 7.C.1, letter f) of the Corporate Governance Code); - checks, as part of the audit plan, the reliability of the information systems including the accounting systems (Article 7.C.1, letter g) of the Corporate Governance Code).
+More specifically, in order to go about its duties, the Internal Audit unit may access freely all company information systems, and all deeds and information in the company (Article 7.C.1, letter c) of the Corporate Governance Code); - prepares regular reports containing suitable information on his work, on the way in which risks are managed and on compliance with the plans defined to limit them.
+The regular reports contain an assessment of the suitability of the Internal Audit and Risk Management System (Article 7.C.1, letter d) of the Corporate Governance Code); - prepares prompt reports on particularly important events (Article 7.C.1, letter e) of the Corporate Governance Code); - sends the reports pursuant to the above points to the Chairmen of the Board of Statutory Auditors and the Audit and Risk, Corporate Governance and Sustainability Committee, and the Chairwoman of the Board of Directors, as well as to the "Director in Charge of the Internal Audit and Risk Management System" (Article 7.C.1, letter f) of the Corporate Governance Code); - checks, as part of the audit plan, the reliability of the information systems including the accounting systems (Article 7.C.1, letter g) of the Corporate Governance Code).

-The plan of works prepared by the Internal Audit Department Manager is approved by the Board of Directors at least once a year and having first sought the opinion of the Control, Risk and Corporate Governance Committee, having consulted with the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System" (Article 7.C.1, letter c) of the Corporate Governance Code).
-For FY 2015, the plan of works was approved by the Board in the meeting of March 4, 2015, having first obtained the opinion of the Control, Risk and Corporate Governance Committee and after consulting the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System".
-The new work schedule for FY 2016 was approved by the Board in the meeting held on March 21, 2016, having first obtained the favourable opinion of the Control, Risk and Corporate Governance Committee, having consulted with the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System".
-The Internal Audit Department Manager operates through audits, the scope of application of which is extended to Terna and its subsidiaries.
+The plan of works prepared by the Internal Audit Manager is approved by the Board of Directors at least once a year and having first sought the opinion of the Audit and Risk, Corporate Governance and Sustainability Committee, having consulted with the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System" (Article 7.C.1, letter c) of the Corporate Governance Code).
+For FY 2017, the plan of works was approved by the Board in the meeting of March 15, 2017, having first obtained the opinion of what was the Control, Risk and Corporate Governance and Sustainability Committee and after consulting the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System".
+The new work schedule for FY 2018 was approved by the Board in the meeting held on March 21, 2018, having first obtained the favourable opinion of the Audit and Risk, Corporate Governance and Sustainability Committee, having consulted with the Board of Statutory Auditors and the "Director in Charge of the Internal Audit and Risk Management System".

+The Internal Audit Manager operates through audits, the scope of application of which is extended to Terna and its subsidiaries.
 Audit activities are performed according to the annual action plan and can be carried out in connection with the departments that perform audits in the subsidiaries.
-The Chief Executive Officer, as the "Director in Charge of the Internal Audit and Risk Management System", may ask the Internal Audit Department to perform audits on specific operating areas and on compliance with the internal rules and procedures in the execution of business operations, communicating this at the same time to the Chairwoman of the Board of Directors, to the Chairman of the Control and Risk Committee and to the Chairman of the Board of Statutory Auditors (Art.
+The Chief Executive Officer, as the "Director in Charge of the Internal Audit and Risk Management System", may ask the Internal Audit unit to perform audits on specific operating areas and on compliance with the internal rules and procedures in the execution of business operations, communicating this at the same time to the Chairwoman of the Board of Directors, to the Chairman of the Audit and Risk, Corporate Governance and Sustainability Committee and to the Chairman of the Board of Statutory Auditors (Art.
 7.C.4 lett. d) of the Corporate Governance Code).